adrianotelesc/baby-duck/README.md

 # Baby Duck in OpenGL

-This is a college work introduced in CG discipline (Computer Graphics) whose objective was model something in OpenGL.
+This is a college work introduced in CG discipline (Computer Graphics) whose objective was model something with OpenGL.

 ![Running...](https://i.imgur.com/mCrn6AI.gif)